wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

-The Power Platform Center of Excellence (CoE) Starter Kit is a set of apps, flows, a Custom connector and a Power BI dashboard that allows organizations to govern their Power Platform environments.
+The Power Platform Center of Excellence (CoE) Starter Kit is a set of apps, flows, a Custom connector, and a Power BI dashboard that allows organizations to govern their Power Platform environments.
 The tool is freely available for download on [GitHub](https://github.com/microsoft/powerapps-tools/tree/master/Administration/CoEStarterKit/?azure-portal=true).

-The Starter Kit is a great tool for organizations to increase the visibility of what their makers are doing inside of their tenant.
+The Starter Kit is a great tool for organizations to increase the visibility of what their makers are doing in their tenant.
 There are naturally two personas that this immediately applies to: Cyber Security analysts and Organizational Change Management (OCM) interests.
 Makers that are building applications and services that introduce risk